osl-incubator/pymedx/README.md

-> PyMedX is a fork from a archived project called PyMed: https://github.com/gijswobben/pymed
+> PyMedX is a fork from a archived project called PyMed: https://github.com/gijswobben/pymedx

-# PyMed - PubMed Access through Python
+# PyMedX - PubMed Access through Python
-PyMed is a Python library that provides access to PubMed through the PubMed API.
+PyMedX is a Python library that provides access to PubMed through the PubMed API.

 ## Why this library?
 The PubMed API is not very well documented and querying it in a performant way is too complicated and time consuming for researchers.
 This wrapper provides access to the API in a consistent, readable and performant way.